Five Star Painting explains how long paint lasts and how to tell if it’s gone bad.

 How to Avoid Leftover Paint

 Unless you plan to do multiple projects in succession, you’ll probably end up with leftover paint at some point.
 To avoid the hassle of storing unused paint, call the local professionals at Five Star Painting.
 We can handle painting projects, both inside and out.
 We do a thorough cleanup when the job is complete, so you don’t have to worry about where you’re going to put sall those can of leftover paint.
-To get started on your paint project, schedule an appointment online or call (888) 261-3633 today.
+To get started on your paint project, schedule an appointment online or call us today.